blueskychan-dev/FuseDDoS-Version3/README.md

 # Open Source
 FuseDDoS Version 3 are open source and free edit~
 # Terms of Services
-So this will very illgeal to attack other server if you not are owner or have any permission,
+So this will very illgeal to attack other server if you not are owner or have any permission, or read Q&A
 # How to working?
-FuseDDoS version 3 will send CHINA lang to overheat any server!
+FuseDDoS version 3 will send unicode to overheat any server!
 ![HOW THAT WORK?](https://media.discordapp.net/attachments/879939876181647380/911838523114528858/howwork.png?width=867&height=434)
 # Patch and News!
+Format: dd/mm/yyyy
+* 2/12/2021 - FuseDDoS Version 3 (Release v1.3.0) *Read more in Release.*
 * 25/11/2021 - FuseDDoS Version 3 (Release v1.2) *Read more in Release.*
 * 22/11/2021 - FuseDDoS Version 3 (Beta v1.1) *Read More in Release.*
 * 21/11/2021 - FuseDDoS Version 3 (Beta v1.0) *Read More in Release.*
 * 20/11/2021 - FuseDDoS Version 3 (Beta v0.7) *Read More in Release.*
 # Methods
 Now have just 4
-* Big Spammer
-* Flooded
+* Flooding UDP
-* Binary (New!)
+* Slow-Rate-Attack UDP
-* Custom Message (Custom Users)
+* SYN Flooding TCP
+* HTTP flooding HTTP [not done]
 # What in new Methods in soon?
 * HTTP Flooding
 * HTTP Proxy Attacking.